 Based on the CEV

-''' “Repent!” is John’s favorite word.
+*** Repent is John’s favorite word.
 He used it lots!
-To help children understand and claim the word, point out the difference in being sorry and repenting.
+It underlies each of his conversations in today’s story.
+To help children understand and claim the word, write it in big bold letters on one side of a poster and write “sorry” in small letters on the reverse side.
+Point out the difference in being sorry and repenting.
 Being sorry is feeling bad that you did something wrong or hurt someone.
 Repenting is doing something to make sure you never do that again.
 Repenting is making changes in what we do.
 It is much easier to feel sorry about something than to repent it.
 John is not even a little interested in people feeling sorry about bad things they were doing.
 He wanted them to change.
 He would want the same for us this Advent.

 After talking about repenting, challenge children to draw or write about repenting they plan to do in the coming weeks.
 Invite them to put their art in the offering basket as a way of offering it to God and asking for God’s help.